Olliwn/Onnea2/README.md

 # Champagne Bottle Simulation

+My 1st trial using Cursor Composer Agent mode.
+Everything was done by the agent (including terminal commands, directory and file generation etc)

 An interactive physics-based simulation of a champagne bottle, demonstrating pressure, cork dynamics, and fluid behavior.

 ## Features